 Her local vet had previously diagnosed a retrobulbar abscess, which is an infection behind the eye, as well as a painful ulcer on her cornea.
-However, they were concerned that this infection may have tracked into Nala’s brain cavity and so referred her as an emergency.
+However, they were concerned that this infection may have tracked into Nala’s brain cavity and so referred her to us at Anderson Moore as an emergency.
 Nala was hospitalised immediately and put on intravenous fluid therapy and given medications and eyedrops.

 Nala was immediately rushed into surgery where an operation was performed to drain the infection from around her brain.
 She also subsequently had to have a feeding tube inserted as she wouldn’t eat.
 Nala pulled through incredibly with the help of our new state-of-the-art oxygen kennel and the dedicated nursing care from the day and night teams.

-Her owner Brenda said, “It was very scary as her brain was hemorrhaging and I was told she was 24 – 48 hours away from not making it, so my vet acted in good time with the referral and Anderson Moore worked quickly and efficiently to avoid any further loss of time which has resulted in an extraordinary recovery.
-At best they thought her left eye would have permanently loss vision due to the high pressure and damage, however this has not been the case and she has full vision in both eyes.”
+Her owner Brenda said, “It was very scary as her brain was haemorrhaging and I was told she was 24 – 48 hours away from not making it, so my vet acted in good time with the referral and Anderson Moore worked quickly and efficiently to avoid any further loss of time which has resulted in an extraordinary recovery.
+At best they thought her left eye would have permanently lost vision due to the high pressure and damage, however, this has not been the case and she has full vision in both eyes.”

 Nurses involved in her care day and night: